subspace/subnomicon/docs/intro.md

 7. Blockspace Marketplace (Coming soon) - *How Subspace prices blockspace through a two-sided marketplace.*
 8. Governance (Coming soon) - *How the community governs Subspace protocol.*

-## Learn About the Subspace Network
+## Learn About the Autonomys Network
 ---
 <!-- - [What is the Subspace Network](https://subspace.network/technology)
 - [Frequently Asked Questions](https://subspace.network/faq) -->